-To send flowers in memory of Miriam L. Ralston (Saul), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Miriam L. Ralston (Saul), please visit our Heartfelt Sympathies Store.

 Miriam was born January 9, 1940 in East Orange, New Jersey, the daughter of the late Herman S. and Eudora (Winans) Saul.
 She attended schools in New Jersey, graduating from Bloomfield High School and took courses at Rutgers College.
 After moving to Massena, she continued her education at SUNY Canton, where she received her degrees in Individual Studies, Art, and Business Administration.
 On September 5, 1964, she married James Larry Ralston at the Watchung Presbyterian Church in Bloomfield with Rev. David Newsom, officiating.
 Although their marriage ended in divorce, they remained close friends.